 Applicant must be:

-- Nominated by their coach as most deserving player on the team.
+- Nominated by their coach as most deserving player on the team (only one nomination per coach).

 - Calgary resident playing hockey in the Calgary Minor Hockey Association – Midget Boys AA, AAA (major), Midget Girls AA or AAA.